 I don’t know about you, but I work harder when I feel accountable to someone else.
 When I work out at home, if I’m not feeling 100% and am tired or just blah, I’ll cut corners and take the easier option.
 When you’re taking a BODYATTACK class with a bunch of others giving their all, you can’t help but catch their enthusiasm.
 Group fitness motivation is contagious and can be exactly what you need to push yourself past what you thought you were capable of.

 Do I KILL IT every time I’m in class?
 No. But when I know I can go that extra mile, I know I’ll have the support of everyone around me to get there and finish strong.
 At home in my bedroom when I’m working out alone, I’m not accountable to anyone.
-But in class?
+But in person?
 I welcome the challenge and I feel good about myself when class is over knowing I tried my best.

 The intensity builds in a manageable way.